 Toasty, nutty, sweet.

-Hand-ladled and made to a traditional Stilton recipe but with unpasteurised milk to make an outstanding blue cheese.
+Hand-ladled and made to a traditional recipe with unpasteurised milk to make an outstanding blue cheese.

 Stichelton is creamy and nutty with a rich yet gentle blue note.